Spontaneous orbital magnetization of mesoscopic dipole dimers: Magnetic order in a model of two interacting paramagnetic nanoparticles

 A similar integral with an additional factor of $\mu_1$ in the integrand, normalized with the partition function $Z_2$, allows us to compute the expectation value $\langle \mathcal{M}_1 \rangle$, related to the magnetic moment of the first nanoparticle in the dimer.
 In the absence of an external field, $H=0$, such an expectation value vanishes since any positive contribution to the integral is compensated by a symmetrical negative one.

-The corresponding numerically-evaluated probability density in thermal equilibrium $P_1$ is shown in Fig.~\ref{fig:appP1z} for $C = 50$ as a function of the interaction strength parameter $K$, scaled with the value of $C$.
+The corresponding numerically-evaluated probability density in thermal equilibrium $P_1$ of having a magnetic moment $\mathcal{M}_1^z$ is shown in Fig.~\ref{fig:appP1z} for $C = 50$ as a function of the interaction strength parameter $K$, scaled with the value of $C$.
 While the probability density remains symmetric around zero magnetic moment in the $z$-direction, a striking change in behavior occurs when the interaction strength increases beyond the value at which $\gamma d^3=1$.
-While the probability density of the magnetization of the first nanoparticle has large values around zero magnetization below that threshold, the probability density exhibits two peaks for saturated magnetic moments in positive and negative $z$-direction above the threshold, and therefore, Fig.~\ref{fig:appP1z} presents, at the qualitative level, a similarity with the $\chi>0$ sector of Fig.~\ref{fig:magnetization_dimer}.
+While the probability density of the magnetization of the first nanoparticle has large values around zero magnetization below the interaction threshold, such a quantity exhibits two peaks for saturated magnetic moments in positive and negative $z$-direction above the threshold.
+Therefore, Fig.~\ref{fig:appP1z} presents, at the qualitative level, a similarity with the $\chi>0$ sector of Fig.~\ref{fig:magnetization_dimer} discussed in Sec.~\ref{sec:toy}.
 Remembering that within our model the ZFS of a single particle \eqref{eq:app1chi1} is given by $\chi_1=(2\mathcal{V}\gamma)^{-1}$, the threshold corresponds to a value of the susceptibility of $\chi_{1,\mathrm{c}} =d^3/2 \mathcal{V}$, and coincides with the value of Eq.\ \eqref{eq:chi_c} found in Sec.\ \ref{sec:linear} for the critical susceptibility $\chi_\mathrm{c}^z$ in the $z$-direction.
 Above the threshold, we observe the emergence of an interaction-induced magnetic moment that corresponds to aligned and saturated moments of the two dipoles.
-If one adds an external magnetic field, this large total moment will then lead to superparamagnetic behavior.
+If one adds an external magnetic field, this large total moment will then result in a superparamagnetic behavior.

 Our heuristic model, allowing for a variable magnetic moment in each nanoparticle, demonstrates the reduced role of thermal fluctuations at equilibrium, with the corresponding ordering of mesoscopic dimers beyond a critical value of the interparticle interaction.
 Such a behavior should be contrasted with the case of a dimer constituted by two interacting magnetic moments of fixed magnitude, where the magnetic response is always paramagnetic and increasing the interparticle interaction continuously increases the magnetic stiffness of the system.